project-illium/illium-documentation/docs/overview/Protocol Overview/output_commitments.md

 ```

 To answer the question about how does the recipient know if a transaction belongs to him, the sender of the transaction
-encrypts the output commitment preimage with the recipient's `viewPublicKey` found in the recipient's address and includes the ciphertext in output.
+encrypts the output commitment preimage with the recipient's `viewPublicKey` found in the recipient's address and includes the ciphertext in the output.

 ```json
 {